Mc-Zen/quill/src/gates.typ

   /// -> bool
   open: false,

-  /// How to fill or stroke the circle if `open: true`.
+  /// How to fill the circle.
-  /// none | color
+  /// -> auto | none | color
   fill: auto,

+  /// How to stroke the circle if `open: true`.
+  /// -> auto | stroke | color
+  stroke: auto,

   /// The radius of the control circle.
   /// -> length